+Our executive compensation program is designed to be largely performance-based with base salary providing a steady income to our employees and the annual company bonus and stock option awards based upon individual, company and stock price performance.
 In its deliberations of compensation for our named executive officers, the Compensation/Stock Option Committee considers the following:

-- the levels of responsibility associated with each executive's position; - the past performance of the individual executive; - the extent to which any individual, departmental or company-wide goals have been met; - the overall competitive environment and the level of compensation necessary to attract and retain talented and motivated individuals in key positions;

-- the recommendations of our Chief Executive Officer with respect to the salary increases, potential bonuses and stock option grants for the executive officers other than himself; and - the outcome of advisory shareholder votes on executive compensation (commonly known as "say-on-pay" proposals).
+- the levels of responsibility associated with each executive's position; - the past performance of the individual executive; - the extent to which individual, departmental and company-wide goals have been met; - the overall competitive environment and the level of compensation necessary to attract and retain talented and motivated individuals in key positions; - the recommendations of our Chief Executive Officer with respect to the salary increases, potential bonuses and stock option grants for the executive officers other than himself; and - the outcome of advisory shareholder votes on executive compensation (commonly known as "say-on-pay" proposals).